grahamshaw1972/a2000Serotina/buildInstructions/README.md

 ### 7. Solder the LEDs to the PCB

 Solder the LEDs to the front side of the PCB.
-LED1 -> 3, and LED6 -> 8 are only required for debugging.
+LEDs 1 -> 3 ( labelled STA1 -> 3 also ) are only required for debugging.
 So you only need to populate these LEDs if you are planning to debug the keyboard.
 Remember, that the long leg on the LED is the positive one.
 There are two holes on the footprint for each LED.
 One hole is round and the other is square.
 The round hole is the positive hole, so you need to insert the longer of the two legs into the round hole.

 ![v1_4_ledsFitted.JPG](v1_4_ledsFitted.JPG)